-- The SPDM specification can add new values to bit fields and enumerations in newer minor versions though the existing values are retained (though possibly deprecated).
-The SPDM specification makes every effort to ensure bitwise compatibility with previous versions to ease the implementation burden.
+- 184 The SPDM specification can add new values to bit fields and enumerations in newer minor versions though the existing values are retained (though possibly deprecated).
+The SPDM specification makes every effort to ensure bit-wise compatibility with previous versions to ease the implementation burden.
 Implementers should take care to use fields as defined.
-For instance, if an enumeration only provides 0 and 1 as possible values, an implementer should be careful not to use bit-wise operations with the field as future versions of the SPDM specification might expand the list of enumerated values to 0, 1, and 2. - The SPDM specification can add functionality to fields that were reserved in previous minor versions.
+For instance, if an enumeration only provides 0 and 1 as possible values, an implementer should be careful not to use bit-wise operations with the field as future versions of the SPDM specification might expand the list of enumerated values to 0, 1, and 2. - 185 The SPDM specification can add functionality to fields that were reserved in previous minor versions.
 Because reserved fields are defined as being set to 0, newer minor versions of the SPDM specification can safely add functionality to reserved fields, using the value of 0 to indicate previous behavior.
 The following guidelines apply to reserved fields:

 - · A component always sets reserved fields to 0. - Do not check the contents of reserved fields.
-The SPDM specification states that the contents of reserved fields are ignored by the receiver, which means that a receiver does not generate an error when a reserved field contains a non-zero value. - Do not modify the contents of a reserved field, as this changes transcript hashes. - This behavior accommodates cases where a component that supports multiple minor versions of the SPDM specification might fill in information in reserved fields while operating at less than its highest supported minor version number, thus simplifying implementations. - Functionality that is no longer recommended for use is marked as deprecated.
+The SPDM specification states that the contents of reserved fields are ignored by the receiver, which means that a receiver does not generate an error when a reserved field contains a non-zero value. - Do not modify the contents of a reserved field, as this changes transcript hashes. - 186 This behavior accommodates cases where a component that supports multiple minor versions of the SPDM specification might fill in information in reserved fields while operating at less than its highest supported minor version number, thus simplifying implementations. - 187 Functionality that is no longer recommended for use is marked as deprecated.
 A component might receive a message with a value in a deprecated field, and the component can either process the message properly or return an error.
 Field and value definitions associated with deprecated items are not reused within minor revisions of the same major version.

-9.2 Message details
+188 9.2 Message details

-9.2.1 GET_VERSION and VERSION exchange
+189 9.2.1 GET\VERSION and VERSION exchange

-- The VERSION exchange creates an agreement between the Requester and the Responder on the major and minor SPDM version that they use for subsequent messages.
-The VERSION exchange remains backwards compatible in all future versions of SPDM. - A Requester must not issue commands or include parameters that the Responder does not support.
-The supported command and parameter set is determined by the agreed SPDM version and the Requester's and Responder's supported capabilities.
+- 190 The VERSION exchange creates an agreement between the Requester and the Responder on the major and minor SPDM version that they use for subsequent messages.
+The VERSION exchange remains backwards compatible in all future versions of SPDM. - 191 A Requester must not issue commands or include parameters that the Responder does not support.
+The supported command and parameter set is determined by the agreed SPDM version and the Requester's and Responder's supported capabilities. - 192 The SPDM specification does not mandate that the list of supported versions, returned in a VERSION response, be unique or in any particular order.
+However, it is recommended that a Responder implementation return a list that does not contain duplicate entries and is ordered from highest to lowest supported version.
+It is also recommended that a Requester implementation make no assumptions about the order or uniqueness of the supported versions returned by a Responder.

-170 9.2.2 GET_CAPABILITIES and CAPABILITIES exchange
+193 9.2.2 GET\CAPABILITIES and CAPABILITIES exchange